-$for \ N^ \equiv \begin{cases} \textit{minimum}[4N{eq}^{'}, ceiling \left[\frac{N{eq}}{4}\right]], & N{eq}^{'} < N{eq}/4 \\ N{eq}^{'}, & N{eq}^{'} \geq N{eq}/4 \end{cases}, \\ Adjusted \ Number \ of \ Active \ Channels \ Combined \ per \ RF \\ Port \end{cases}$ Parameter Value Power difference between any two non-adjacent channels in a 48 MHz contiguous bandwidth block (with commanded power difference removed if channel power is independently adjustable) ≤ 1 dB Power difference (normalized for bandwidth) between any two channels OFDM channel blocks or legacy DOCSIS channels in the 108 - 1218 MHz downstream spectrum (with commanded power difference removed if channel power is independently adjustable) ≤ 2 dB Power per channel absolute accuracy ±2 dB Diagnostic carrier suppression (3 modes) Mode 1: One channel suppressed 1) ≥ 50 dB carrier suppression within the occupied bandwidth in any one active channel.
+$\mathbf{for} \ \mathbf{N}^ \equiv \begin{cases} \mathbf{minimum}[\mathbf{4N{eq}}^{'}, \mathbf{ceiling}\left[\frac{N{eq}}{4}\right]], & N{eq}^{'} < N{$ $N{eq}/4$ , Adjusted Number of Active Channels Combined per RE $N{eq}/4$ Parameter Port Value Power difference between any two adjacent channels in the 108-1218 MHz downstream spectrum (with commanded power difference removed if channel power is independently adjustable and/or accounting for pilot density variation and subcarrier exclusions) ≤ 0.5 dB Power difference between any two non-adjacent channels in a 48 MHz contiguous bandwidth block (with commanded power difference removed if channel power is independently adjustable) ≤ 1 dB Power difference (normalized for bandwidth) between any two channels OFDM channel blocks or legacy DOCSIS channels in the 108 - 1218 MHz downstream spectrum (with commanded power difference removed if channel power is independently adjustable) ≤ 2 dB Power per channel absolute accuracy ±2 dB Diagnostic carrier suppression (3 modes) Mode 1: One channel suppressed 1) ≥ 50 dB carrier suppression within the occupied bandwidth in any one active channel.
 When suppressing the carrier ≥ 50 dB within the occupied bandwidth in any one active channel the CMTS MUST control transmissions such that no service impacting discontinuity or detriment to the unsuppressed channels occurs.
 Mode 2: All channels suppressed except one 2) 50 dB carrier suppression within the occupied bandwidth in every active channel except one.
 The suppression is not required to be glitchless, and the remaining unsuppressed active channel is allowed to operate with increased power such as the total power of the N' active channels combined.
-3) 50 dB carrier suppression within the occupied bandwidth in Mode 3: All channels suppressed every active channel.
-The CMTS MUST control transmissions such that in all three diagnostic carrier suppression modes the output return loss of the suppressed channel(s) complies with the Output Return Loss requirements for active channels given in Table 7-39 - CMTS - CMTS.
-The total noise and spur requirement is the combination of noise power from the 50 dBc suppressed channel and the normal noise and spur requirement for the CMTS output when operating with all RF output port muting channels unsuppressed. ≥ 73 dB below the unmuted aggregate power of the RF modulated signal, in every 6 MHz CEA channel from 54 MHz to 1218 MHz.
+3) 50 dB carrier suppression within the occupied bandwidth in every active channel.
+Mode 3: All channels suppressed The CMTS MUST control transmissions such that in all three diagnostic carrier suppression modes the output return loss of the suppressed channel(s) complies with the Output Return Loss requirements for active channels given in Table 7-39 - CMTS - CMTS.
+The total noise and spur requirement is the combination of noise power from the 50 dBc suppressed channel and the normal noise and spur requirement for the CMTS output when operating with all channels unsuppressed.
+RF output port muting ≥ 73 dB below the unmuted aggregate power of the RF modulated signal, in every 6 MHz CEA channel from 54 MHz to 1218 MHz.
 The specified limit applies with all active channels commanded to the same transmit power level.
 Commanding a reduction in the transmit level of any, or all but one, of the active channels does no change the specified limit for measured muted power in 6 MHz.
 When the CMTS is configured to mute an RF output port, the CMTS MUST control transmissions such that the output return loss of the output port of the muted device complies with the Output Return Loss requirements for inactive channels given in Table 7-39 - CMTS - CMTS.